MrJai/flutter_to_airplay/README.md

 ## TODO:

-[x] Allow videos add to the Flutter project.
+- [x] Allow videos add to the Flutter project.

-[ ] Allow videos from famous online sources.
+- [ ] Allow videos from more sources, Youtube, etc.

+## Disclaimers:

 - *Please suggest if you want a feature added to this utility*
 - *Please feel free to add any issues or open PRs, I will be actively looking to add to these utilities.*